-The first database of human faces especially created for face detection:
+The first (of many more) face detection datasets of human faces especially created for face detection (finding) instead of recognition:

 - BioID Face Detection Database

 1521 images with human faces, recorded under natural conditions, i.e. varying illumination and complex background.
 The eye positions have been set manually (and are included in the set) for calculating the accuracy of a face detector.
 A formula is presented to normalize the decision of a match or mismatch.
 This is, to my knowledge, the first attempt to finally create a real test scenario with precise rules on how to calculate the accuracy of a face detector – open for all to compare their results in a scientific way!

 - A complete revision of all eye position files has been released 2/25/02 – visit http://support.bioid.com/downloads/software/bioid-face-database.html to update the dataset.

 - The original article describing the database can be downloaded here.